MervCodes

 ollama run my-coder

-Now every prompt starts with your preferred context baked in.
-I keep a few of these for different tasks — one for code review, one for writing tests, one for documentation.
+I keep a few of these for different tasks — one for code review, one for writing tests, one for docs.
+Each has baked-in context so every prompt starts from a useful baseline.

-Model runs slowly or system becomes unresponsive: You're likely running a model that's too large for your RAM.
-The system starts swapping to disk and everything grinds to a halt.
-Drop down to a smaller model or a more aggressive quantization (e.g., qwen2.5-coder:7b-q4_0).
+System becomes unresponsive: You're running a model too large for your RAM.
+The system starts swapping and everything grinds to a halt.
+Drop to a smaller model or more aggressive quantization (e.g., qwen2.5-coder:7b-q4_0).

 curl http://localhost:11434/api/generate -d '{